marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

   - I mention endpoints in plural because multiple processes can listen or "subscribe" to a single port
   - For example, the email protocol IMAP is assigned port 143, so multiple email clients can listen on this port to have the operating system pass them data tagged with this value
 #### AWS infrastructure
-- Though the internet can feel like an intangible place that is somehow both everywhere and nowhere, ultimately the information beamed across the web does exist in a physical data center
+- Though the internet can feel like an intangible place that is somehow both everywhere and nowhere, ultimately the information beamed across the web does exist in a physical location
-- In Amazon's infrastructure, these data centers are organized into units called availability zones (AZs)
+- In Amazon's infrastructure, these are data centers which are organized into units called Availability Zones (AZs)
 	- AZs are the base unit of AWS infrastructure
   - They may be composed of separate physical buildings, but they are geographically close and effectively operate as one
 - Regions form the next level of organization and consist of at least three isolated and physically separated AZs in a geographic area
   - They are, however, connected with low latency, high throughput network connections
-- All the building components of the various AWS services exist as physical hardware, and in many cases to possible provision them, for example EC2 instances or S3 buckets, in specific regions
+- In many cases, it is possible to provision resources, such as EC2 instances or S3 buckets, in specific regions
-  - Prices vary across regions, meaning some services are cheaper in certain regions and more expensive in others
+  - Prices vary across regions, meaning some resources are cheaper in certain regions and more expensive in others
   - However, access times also depend on the physical distance between the server and the device requesting a resource, so applications requiring low latencies may need to run in multiple regions simultaneously
   - On the other hand, as data transfer charges are typically less within AZs or regions, consolidating resources within a single region can reduce costs
-  - All these considerations depend on the exact services and regions in question, so making generalizations is difficult
+  - All these considerations depend on the exact application in question, so making generalizations is difficult
     - Fortunately these decisions are usually the responsibility of data architects and engineers rather than scientists
-    - However, a basic understanding of AWS's physical infrastructure is essential for properly configuring the network settings of various services, as I discuss in the next section
+    - However, a basic understanding of AWS's physical infrastructure is essential for properly configuring the network settings of various resources, as I discuss in the next section
 #### AWS network configuration
-- AWS resources in a virtual private cloud (VPC) that allows complete control over its networking configuration
+- AWS resources exist in a logically isolated virtual network called a Virtual Private Cloud (VPC) which gives users fine-grained control over their networking configuration
-	- Can assign IP addresses for most resources in VPC
+- Each VPC in turn contains subnets spanning a range of IP addresses where individual addresses correspond to AWS resources, for example an EC2 instance
+- While VPCs and subnets are networking abstractions, the underlying physical infrastructure does constrain their organization
+  - For example, VPCs exist within regions, and subnets exist within Availability Zones
-- VPCs contain security groups which define rules that control the inbound and outbound traffic from a network
+- In addition to VPCs, AWS has another concept for controlling network traffic called [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) which are sets of rules that specify the kind of traffic allowed to and from a resource
-  - EC2, EFS, others resources all exist in specific security groups
-  - Biggest gotcha is setting permissions and security groups
-  - Need to specifically allow connections by SSH to connect to EC2 instances for example
-  - Good security practice but raises barrier to entry by adding another configuration step
+  - These rules can specify the address, port, and protocol for outbound or inbound communication, and any traffic not matching those patterns is rejected, effectively acting as a firewall
+- To me, security groups are the biggest gotcha when configuring AWS resources since not applying the correct security groups will block the desired kind of traffic
+  - For example, to connect to EC2 instances over SSH, they need to be launched with a security group that allows SSH communication from your IP address
+  - Otherwise, the requests won't receive a response and will eventually timeout
+- The EC2 launcher contains a menu that specifies the security groups of the instance, even allowing the creation of a new security group on the fly
+  - However, it's best to create security groups in advance for common configurations to avoid the proliferation of groups with identical rule sets
+  - Since security groups can apply to multiple types of resources in the AWS ecosystem, this menu is instead found under the VPC dashboard